[Editor’s note: “9 Boring Stocks to Buy You Should Never Let Go Of” is regularly updated to include the most relevant information available.]

 Another compelling reason for patience with Xcel is its coverage area.
 Concentrated in the Midwest and viable states like Texas and Colorado, the utility firm can take advantage of potential long-term migration trends.

-Yes, there is a possibility of a second wave of coronavirus, which might push some fence-sitters to make a firm decision.
-More importantly, though, rural or countryside living is much more affordable than life in the big cities.
+Just as importantly, rural or countryside living is much more affordable than life in the big cities.
 Considering that we’re heading toward a very uncertain time, American families may be further incentivized to make the transition.

 That would likely benefit XEL stock, given that the underlying company offers coverage in areas that big city dwellers, particularly millennials find attractive.